prodo-dev/prodo/docs/content/01_introduction/benefits.md

 - You won't need to explicitly define the "observables" parts of you state, as you would with MobX.
 Instead, you can watch any part of the state.
 - No need to define a constant type string for each of your actions, as you would with Redux.
 Instead, Prodo directly uses your functions' names.
 - No need to choose a specific framework or middleware to handle asynchronous actions.
 You'll just write "async" in front of your function declaration.
-- No need to wrap all of your components inside a connect functions, nor to explicitely provide a type definition for every injected variable.
+- No need to wrap all of your components inside connect functions, nor to explicitly provide a type definition for every injected variable.
 Prodo's transpiler automatically connects your components in a way that lets TypeScript infer all the types.
 - No need for reducers or any unnecessary abstraction.
 Instead you manipulate your state as if it was a simple JSON object, and [immer](https://github.com/immerjs/immer) takes care of tracking changes without performing any harmful mutations.

 ## Minimal boilerplate, especially compared to Redux ✨